CallumJFraser/CallumFraser/cv.md

 *Nov 2017 - Aug 2018* @ Laterooms.com

 - Managed team of 6 engineers
+- Defined expected behaviours for roles definitions in maturity framwork.

 Managed the front end team alongside the principal developer and helped ensure code quality by taking on responsibility for the technical implementations.
 Directed the full interview process: from reviewing the CV through to running the phone and in-office interviews.